An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 We now would like to discuss the relationship between the laws of the following processes: \begin{enumerate} \item The process $L_r$ obtained by exploring the metric net from a sample from $\tmudonel$, starting with $L_0$ equal to some fixed value $L$. \item The process $M_r$ obtained by exploring a sample from $\tmudl$ toward the center (again starting with $M_0 = L$). \item The process $M_r^1$ obtained by exploring a sample from $\tmudonel$ toward the center (again starting with $M_0^1 = L$). \end{enumerate}

 We already know that the Radon-Nikodym derivative of~$\tmudonel$ w.r.t.\ $\tmudl$ is given by a constant times the area of the disk.
+We will use this fact to deduce the following.

-This immediately implies the following: \begin{lemma} The Radon-Nikodym derivative of the process~$M_r^1$ w.r.t.\ the process~$M_r$ is given by the {\em expected} disk area given the process, which (by Lemma~\ref{lem::tmudlareaexpectation} and Lemma~\ref{lem::exploretocenter}) is given by a constant times $\sum_K K^{2\alpha - 1}$ where $K$ ranges over the jump magnitudes corresponding to the countably many jumps in the process.
-Moreover, if~$L_r$ and~$M_r^1$ are coupled in the obvious way (i.e., generated from the same instance of $\tmudonel$) then they agree up until a stopping time: namely, the first time that~$L_r$ experiences a big jump. \end{lemma}
+\begin{lemma} The Radon-Nikodym derivative of the process~$M_r^1$ w.r.t.\ the process~$M_r$ is given by a constant times the {\em expected} disk area given the process, which (by Lemma~\ref{lem::tmudlareaexpectation} and Lemma~\ref{lem::exploretocenter}) is given by a constant times $\sum_K K^{2\alpha - 1}$ where $K$ ranges over the jump magnitudes corresponding to the countably many jumps in the process.
+Moreover, if~$L_r$ and~$M_r^1$ are coupled in the obvious way (i.e., generated from the same instance of $\tmudonel$) then they agree up until a stopping time: namely, the first time that~$L_r$ experiences a big jump. \end{lemma} \begin{proof} By Lemma~\ref{lem::tmudlareaexpectation}, the Radon-Nikodym derivative of $\tmudonel$ with respect to $\tmudl$ is given by a normalizing constant times the amount of area $A$ assigned by $\nu$ to $S$.
+Since there is a.s.\ no area in the metric net, we have that $A = \sum_i A_i$ where the $A_i$'s give the areas of the holes cut out by the exploration.
+It follows that the Radon-Nikodym derivative of the law of $M_r^1$ with respect to the law of $M_r$ is given by a normalizing constant times the conditional expectation of $A$ given the realization of the entire process $M_r$.
+By Lemma~\ref{lem::exploretocenter} and Lemma~\ref{lem::tmudlareaexpectation}, this conditional expectation is equal to a constant times $\sum_K K^{2\alpha-1}$ where $K$ ranges over the jump magnitudes corresponding to the jumps in the process.
+This proves the first assertion of the lemma.
+The second assertion of the lemma is immediate from the definitions. \end{proof}

 As a side remark, let us note that the stopping time~$\tau$ of the process~$M_r^1$, as defined in Lemma~\ref{lem::explorationprocessrelationships}, can be constructed in fairly simple way that roughly corresponds to, each time a new figure~$8$ is created, tossing an appropriately weighted coin to decide whether~$y$ is in the smaller or the larger loop, and then stopping when it first lies in the smaller loop.
 To formulate this slightly more precisely, suppose that for each $r \geq 0$ we let~$\chi_r$ be the product of